Bootstrap

 Temporary Files

-Nette uses the cache for DI container, RobotLoader, templates, etc. Therefore it is necessary to set the path to the directory where the cache will be stored:
+Nette uses cache for the DI container, RobotLoader, templates, etc. Therefore, it is necessary to set the path to the directory where the cache will be stored:

 $this->configurator->setTempDirectory($this->rootDir . '/temp');